 - Pour glaze evenly over the finished loaves and let sit for 10 minutes.
 If it feels like there’s too much glaze, then you’ve got the right amount.

 - Remove the loaves and continue to cool on a cooling rack.

 - Melt butter in a small saucepan over medium-low heat.

 - Remove from heat and stir in chocolate until smooth.

-- Stir in the coco powder and sugar until incorporated.
-Add milk as needed to thin the filling.
+- Stir in the cocoa powder and sugar until incorporated.
+Add milk, as needed, to thin the filling.